2026 WORLD CUP FOOTBALL

 See also: the positions of the AFC country teams in the FIFA Ranking.

-Which countries play against each other during the first qualifying matches on the football continent of Asia?
-That partly depends on their position in the FIFA Ranking.
-The same goes for the second qualifying round.
-The draw determines who will play against whom and when.
+Which countries play against each other during the several qualifying stages on the football continent of Asia?
+That partly depends on their position in the FIFA Ranking, but from Round 2 onwards the Asian draws determine which nations will face each other in the several groups.
 The date of the draw of the Preliminaries in the AFC Zone was July, 27, 2023.
-This will concern the Preliminary Joint Qualification Round 1 and 2.
+This concerned the Preliminary Joint Qualification Round 1 and 2.
+For more AFC World Cup football draws and related information, see Preliminary Draw World Cup Football.

 The information on this page is based on the official information from the Asian Football Confederation (AFC), current and subject to possible changes.